animal advocacy action alert animal advocacy action alert

 • Online statistical databases

-• Reports in news media: Often first place you FIND OUT about new study, i.e., a breakthrough method to test chemicals without using animals.
+• Reports in legtimate news media (social media is not a legitimate news source): Often first place you find out about new study, i.e., a breakthrough method to test chemicals without using animals.

 • Industry journals, papers, interviews, incident reports